Android Product Experiences

 })

-Initialize All Variables or Change All Variable Values
+Initialize or Change All Variables

 The global callback registered on the CleverTap instance is called when variables are initialized with a value or changed with a new server value.